-The assay uses immobilized mono mPEGylated BSA (20 kDa PEG chain) as the capture antigen (coated on microtiter wells) and horseradish peroxidase (HRP) conjugated anti-mouse IgM antibodies for detection.
+The assay uses immobilized mono mPEGylated BSA (20 kDa PEG chain) as the capture antigen (coated on microtiter wells) and horseradish peroxidase (HRP) conjugated anti-IgM monoclonal antibody (LDI clone 2C11-1-51) for detection.
 Serum or plasma samples are diluted and incubated alongside standards in the microtiter wells for 1 hour.
-The wells are subsequently washed, and HRP conjugate is added and incubated for 30 minutes.
+The wells are subsequently washed, and HRP conjugate is added and incubated for 45 minutes.
 Anti-PEG IgM molecules are thus sandwiched between immobilized PEG and the detection antibody conjugate.
 The wells are then washed to remove unbound HRP-labeled antibodies.
-TMB Reagent is added and incubated for 20 minutes at room temperature.
+TMB reagent is added and incubated for 20 minutes at room temperature.
 This results in the development of a blue color.
 Color development is stopped by the addition of Stop Solution, changing the color to yellow.
 Optical density is measured spectrophotometrically at 450 nm.
 The concentration of anti-PEG IgM is proportional to the absorbance at 450 nm and is derived from a standard curve.